Free tool · No signup

 This tool's standout feature is its ability to fetch real questions from Google's "People Also Ask" boxes.
 Here is how it works in four steps:

-The tool queries Google's search results via DataForSEO and extracts the actual "People Also Ask" questions shown for your keyword.
+2. Fetch live PAA data — The tool queries Google's search results and extracts the actual "People Also Ask" questions shown for your keyword.

-Kimi (an AI writing assistant) generates concise, professional answers for each question, incorporating your business context and industry keywords.
+3. AI writes professional answers — An AI writing assistant generates concise, professional answers for each question, incorporating your business context and industry keywords.

 Schema Markup Generator Comparison